-Reddit Airs 5-Second Super Bowl Ad Celebrating The Power Of The ‘Underdog’
+Reddit Airs 5-Second Super Bowl Ad Celebrating The Power Of The 'Underdog'

 "One thing we learned from our communities last week is that underdogs can accomplish just about anything when they come together around a common idea," the text continued, referencing the impact members of the WallStreetBets made on the stock market.

-“Powerful things happen when people rally around something they really care about.
-And there’s a place for that.
-It’s called Reddit,” the ad concluded.
+"Powerful things happen when people rally around something they really care about.
+And there's a place for that.
+It's called Reddit," it concluded.

-As The Inquisitor recently reported, stocks for GameStop surged after amateur investors — mostly members of the subreddit WallStreetBets — decided to buy stock in the company in late January, essentially driving up the price of the stock, causing professional “short sellers” to lose approximately $876 million.
+As The Inquisitr recently reported, stocks for GameStop surged after amateur investors — mostly members of the subreddit WallStreetBets — decided to buy stock in the company in late January, essentially driving up its price and causing professional "short sellers" to lose approximately $876 million.

 Reddit shared an update on its Instagram account Sunday night, referencing the adverstiement.
 The post included a rudimentary sketch that showed a figure with the Reddit logo for a head holding a drink standing in the corner of a room while a horse stood among a pile of items that included a hoodie, a jar of "mayo," and a bag of "cheese things."

-A sentence at the top of the image indicated that the company might have spent most of its entire budget on the commercial.
-While there was no mentioned of what it cost, the New York Post reported that 30-second commercial sells for $5,500,000, meaning that it could have cost the company approximately 916,000.
+A sentence at the top of the image indicated the company might have spent most of its entire budget on the commercial.
+While there was no mentioned of what it cost, the New York Post reported that 30-second commercials during the Super Bowl sell for $5,500,000, meaning the five-second ad potentially cost Reddit around $916,000.Dozens of followers chimed in with their thoughts about the ad.

-“Dear reddit marketing team, you win.
-The end,” one Instagram user commented.
+"Dear reddit marketing team, you win.
+The end," one user wrote.

-“Best 5 second commercial,” a second follower wrote.
+"Best 5 second commercial," a second follower agreed.

-“Rise of the underdogs.
-Lighting up the house,” a second follower wrote.
+"Rise of the underdogs.
+Lighting up the house," added a third fan of the content.